hgb-bin-proteomics/MSAnnika_exporters/README.md

 ## Export to [XLMS-Tools](https://gitlab.com/topf-lab/xlms-tools)

 [XLMS-Tools](https://gitlab.com/topf-lab/xlms-tools) uses the same input format as [pyXlinkViewer](https://github.com/BobSchiffrin/PyXlinkViewer).
-Please use the [pyXlinkViewer exporter](#Export-to-[PyXlinkViewer-for-pyMOL](https://github.com/BobSchiffrin/PyXlinkViewer)) to export your results for XLMS-Tools.
+Please use the [pyXlinkViewer exporter](#export-to-pyxlinkviewer-for-pymol) to export your results to XLMS-Tools format.

 ## Export to [XMAS for ChimeraX](https://github.com/ScheltemaLab/ChimeraX_bundle)